 Technology and Engineering Pathways

-The two Utah Technology and Engineering Pathways are designed to give students a foundational understanding of the worlds of engineering and engineering technology.
+The Utah Technology and Engineering Pathways are designed to give students a foundational understanding of the worlds of engineering and engineering technology.

 Nationally, engineering is the second largest of all professions.
 In Utah, biomedical engineers (10.5 percent), petroleum engineers (3.8 percent), and civil engineers (3.5 percent) have the highest projected growth rate through the year 2020.
 Due to the expansion of jobs in the technical fields and the increasing numbers of engineers who are retiring, the number of job openings in technology and engineering is increasing.
 There is a critical shortage of engineers and engineering technologists entering the field at a time when technology is reinventing itself every few years.

-Below are the two Pathways in Technology and Engineering Education:
+Below are the five Pathways in Technology and Engineering Education:

 Student Leadership Organization

 The Technology Student Association (TSA) is the student leadership organization for Technology and Engineering Education.
 TSA is the only student organization dedicated exclusively to students enrolled in Technology and Engineering classes in grades 7-12.
 TSA fosters personal growth, leadership training, career development, teamwork, community service, competitive events, and student recognition to supplement the curriculum in Technology and Engineering.
 Leadership opportunities are available at the local, state, and national levels.

 - Nationally there are more than 190,000 middle and high school TSA members, with chapters in every state.